babel/website/docs/plugins.md

 ## Presets

 Don't want to assemble your own set of plugins?
 No problem!
-Presets are sharable [`.babelrc`](/docs/usage/babelrc) configs.
+Presets are sharable [`.babelrc`](/docs/usage/babelrc) configs or simply an array of babel plugins.

+### Official Presets

 We've assembled some for common environments: